 - have an audit system in place in order to identify possible drug loss;

 - store drugs appropriately to prevent spoilage (for example, temperature control where necessary);

 - keep records of the purchase or sale of drugs;

 - keep records which allow for the retrieval and/or inspection of prescriptions;

-- provide appropriate packaging,5 labelling and patient related material for the drugs they dispense;6, 7 and
+- provide appropriate packaging9, labelling, and patient related material for the drugs they dispense;10 and

-- dispose of drugs that are unfit to be dispensed (expired or damaged) safely and securely and in accordance with any environmental requirements.
+- dispose of drugs that are unfit to be dispensed (e.g. expired or damaged) safely and securely and in accordance with any environmental requirements.

-3. Where the drug is necessary for the immediate treatment of the patient, in an emergency, or where the services of a pharmacist are not reasonably readily available (Section 16 (d) Ontario Regulation 114/94 under the Medicine Act).
+5. Section 16 (d) Ontario Regulation 114/94 under the Medicine Act specifies the circumstances in which physicians are permitted to profit on the sale of a drug to a patient.
+These circumstances include: where the drug is necessary for the immediate treatment of the patient, in an emergency, or where the services of a pharmacist are not reasonably readily available.

 9. This includes using child resistant packaging unless: (a) the person to whom the drug will be dispensed to directs otherwise; (b) in the professional judgment of the physician who is responsible for the dispensing of the drug, it is advisable not to use a child resistant package given the particular circumstances; or (c) a child resistant package is not suitable because of the physical form of the drug (Section 45 Ontario Regulation 58/11 under the DPRA).